sportsclimbs/sportclimbs-2/content/peak/matlock/caretaker-quarry/caretaker-quarry-the-back-wall.md

 [Numero Walls](../caretaker-quarry-numero-uno-wall): dominated by the central crackline of the wall, these offer half a dozen superb wall pitches on fine rock with an amount of fixed gear.
 The Giant Pot, Big Thing Coming and For Intake's Sake should not be missed.

-[Abide Walls](../caretaker-quarry-abide-walls): the left-hand side of the walls are identified by a prominent mud-filled chimney with an impressive left-hand arete, itself providing another classic pitch.
+[Abide Walls](../caretaker-quarry-abide-walls): the left-hand side of the walls are identified by a prominent mud-filled chimney with an impressive left-hand arête, itself providing another classic pitch.